vsummet/cms230notes/labs/lab2-intro_to_rpi.md

 The `wpa_supplicant.conf` file can only be edited by root, so you need to use `sudo` when you open it.

-Edit the file so that it looks like the following.
+Edit the file so that it looks like the one below.
 There may be an additional country line in the header: that's okay. **Put your own
 Rollins username and password in the `identity` and `password` fields.**

 **THE FILE HAS TO LOOK LIKE THE ONE SHOWN BELOW.
 CHECK THE SPACING AND SPELLING OF EVERY ITEM.
 Make sure your username and password are also spelled correctly.**